 Article available here – Compliance, Privacy and Governance

 Azure Cost Management

 - Capital Expenditure (CapEx) – The money spend to buy infrastructure and cost to maintain the infrastructure.
-Example – Paying of a software on lease, Physical data center.
+Example – Paying of software on lease, Physical data centre.

 - Operation Expenditure (OpEx) – Money spent to consume a service or product.
 Example – Azure Functions, Azure VM Provisioning